celerik/terraform-azurerm-vnet/README.md

 - Allows tagging of resources.
 - Provides outputs for the VNet's ID and name.
 - Includes a submodule for creating subnets with service endpoints, address ranges, and private endpoint network policies.
+- Includes a submodule for configuring VNet peering between virtual networks.

 ## Usage

+### Virtual Network and Subnet

 ```hcl
 module "vnet" {